aiman-al-masoud/Chatnip/README.md

 <details>
  <summary><strong>Description</strong></summary>

+ # Chatnip

 This is a fully functioning client-server-achitecture IM-service, complete with RSA encryption.

 The project is free software, licensed under GPLv3.

 It is meant as a project, for didactical reasons and for leisure.
 I strongly DISENCOURAGE you to use it for really important business!
 (Unless you've thoroughly read, and trust the code to work for your use-case).

 In any case, I have NO LIABILITIES for any potential misuse of this software.

  ## Some examples of what you can do with it: